jrissler/refinerycms-submissions/readme.md

 ## How do I get Notified?

-Go into your 'Inquiries' tab in the Refinery admin area and click on "Update who gets notified"
+Go into your 'Submissions' tab in the Refinery admin area and click on "Update who gets notified"

 ## How do I Edit the Automatic Confirmation Email

-Go into your 'Inquiries' tab in the Refinery admin area and click on "Edit confirmation email"
+Go into your 'Submissions' tab in the Refinery admin area and click on "Edit confirmation email"

 ## How do I change the from address from no-reply@com.au to no-reply@[mydomain].com.au